A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

-Using approximately 160,000 synthesis routes from the NSP database, we develop NanoDesigner to demonstrate its capability for the inverse design of nanocrystals.
-Given specified constraints (such as the target product and reactants), the model generates detailed synthesis routes that are subsequently validated experimentally.
-Most remarkably, for the synthesis of MgF\textsubscript{2}, the model recommends a counter-intuitive non-stoichiometric precursor ratio, which is experimentally confirmed to be critical for suppressing the formation of the NaMgF\textsubscript{3} byproduct.
-In contrast, the state-of-the-art LLMs rely on conventional chemical intuition and fail to identify this critical synthesis condition, further validating the advantage of learning from a large-scale aligned database.
 We believe the NSP database serves as a foundation for developing forward prediction and inverse design models.
-It is worth developing more refined design algorithms and integrating named entity recognition technologies to realize the efficient and precise discovery and optimization of nanocrystals in the future.
+Given the rapid advancements in inverse synthesis design, it is worth developing more refined design algorithms and integrating named entity recognition technologies to realize the efficient and precise discovery and optimization of nanocrystals in the future.

-\section{Methods}
+\textbf{Methods}

-\subsection{Chemicals}
+\textbf{Chemicals}